 He enjoys fly fishing, hiking, and skiing with his wife, Mary Ward, as well as waterfowl hunting and other activities that Montana has to offer.

-When not in the clinic, Dr. Clouse volunteers as a K9 Handler for Gallatin County Search and Rescue & Western Montana Search Dogs with her German Shepherd “Nodin.”
-She also shares her home with “Dotty” a bulldog/corgi mix and cat “Murph.”
-She and her husband take every opportunity to recreate in Montana’s backcountry and enjoy fly-fishing, hunting, skiing, biking and backpacking.
+When not in the clinic, Dr. Clouse is a Search and Rescue K9 Handler for Gallatin County and Western Montana Search Dogs with her German Shepherd partner “Nodin.”
+She also shares her home with “Dotty” a bulldog/corgi mix, cat “Murph” and various other rescues- large and small.
+She enjoys all the wonders that Montana’s backcountry has to offer and takes every opportunity to enjoy the outdoors.

 Dr. Baer and her husband Gus moved to town this past Fall to be closer to family, and are so excited to call Bozeman their “forever home”.
 They have 2 young boys- Odin (5) and Aksel (2) and 2 large dogs- Storm (Australian shepherd mix) and Sage (Mastiff/lab mix or “mastador”).
 When Dr. Baer is not working, she is spending time with the family, usually enjoying the great outdoors with hiking, camping, mountain biking, skiing, etc.